 The end goal was to reverse the declining trend in cat adoptions and increase enquiries – just 89 enquiries had come from previous years’ Google searches – with a target of over 40,000 cats to be re-homed (2,000 from this campaign).

 Detailed research into the charity and audience landscape identified that the key to success for this campaign was to tackle all the perceived barriers to choosing CP as a viable option – most cat owners do not set out to rescue a cat and it was essential to build CP’s brand within identified target audiences, tackling any negative perceptions of re-homing a rescue cat and making it as easy as possible to interact with CP in their search for a cat.
 In short, we needed an integrated, response driven campaign that used:

-- In depth, advanced audience analysis to inform laser focused media targeting
+In depth, advanced audience analysis to inform laser focussed media targeting

 Using IPA Touchpoints 5 data, TGI and Telmar data analysis software, we grouped cat owners together into similar attitudinal and behavioural types.
 Using a selection of variables such as lifestyle statements, we have segmented the target audience into different groups, or personas, each of which has its own set of attitudes, behaviours, demographics, life-stages and media consumption.
 To highlight the differences and really bring to life the personas within each cluster/group we then cross tabulated this data against household composition, income, job sector, living accommodation and social demographics.